ade25/ade25.webserver/README.md

 =================

 Buildout installing the necessary tools to run a webserver on a specific domU.

+The new version of varnish requires the following extra packages via apt-get:

+- libreadline-dev
+- libncurses-dev
+- python-docutils

 Just boostrap the buildout and run

     python bootstrap.py -c deployment.cfg